 3. Technological Challenges: Upgrading IT systems to handle the rigorous demands of comprehensive financial reporting standards is another common challenge.
 These systems must be robust enough to handle detailed data processing and flexible enough to adapt to changes in reporting standards.

-4. Change Management: Implementing new financial reporting standards often requires significant corporate culture and processes changes.
+4. Change Management: Implementing new financial reporting standards requires significant corporate culture and process changes.
 Resistance to change from within the organization can slow down or impede the successful adoption of new standards.

 Strategies for Overcoming These Challenges: